Former Uvalde school police chief Pete Arredondo arrested 2 years after Robb Elementary School shooting

 The alleged indictments reported by the Express-News come over two years after a teenage gunman killed 19 students and two teachers at Robb Elementary.
 Law enforcement officers killed the gunman in a classroom after waiting more than an hour to confront him, which was heavily criticized in the wake of the shooting.
 Arredondo was fired in 2022, three months to the day of the shooting.

+Rizo called Arredondo's arrest a step in the right direction, hopeful more indictments will follow.

+"It's obvious what he did was wrong.
+It's obvious that he could've saved a lot of lives, but sitting there and looking for keys on a keychain for a long time.
+It's just unacceptable," said Rizo.
+"I'm surprised that a lot of other officers weren't charged.
+I'm disappointed in that but I am happy to see that there is finally judgment coming."

-The Justice Department released a hard-hitting report in Janurary on the response by law enforcement to the mass shooting, pointing to a series of "cascading failures" by the police chief and others.
+The Justice Department released a hard-hitting report in January on the response by law enforcement to the mass shooting, pointing to a series of "cascading failures" by the police chief and others.

 In May, family members of Uvalde school shooting victims reached a $2 million settlement with Uvalde.
 The city of Uvalde will pay a total of $2 million to the families of the children killed in the shooting and two children who survived, according to a statement from the families' attorneys.